Determining the outcomes of the STP Final Year Assessment

 The scoring of trainee performance in stations

-In each station, an assessor will score the trainee’s response to the scenario using a pre-defined set of criteria for the particular station.
+In each station, an assessor will score the trainee’s response to the scenario using a pre-defined set of criteria for the station.
 Assessors will also provide a global rating for the trainee, which is their professional judgement of the overall performance of the trainee in response to the scenario.
-Each station will have its own particular pass mark.
+Each station will have its own pass mark.
 The process for determining station pass marks is outlined further below.

 text